pyeventsourcing/esdbclient/README.md

 all recorded events in the stream are returned in the order they were appended.
 An iterable object of recorded events is returned.

-Read all the recorded events in a stream.
+The example below shows how to read all the recorded events in a stream forwards from the start to the end.

 ```python
 events = list(client.read_stream_events(stream_name=stream_name1))